What is the Internet of Things?

 The Internet of Things, Big Data, and Cities of the Future

 But IoT technology doesn’t just mean you can start your coffee maker from your bed while you’re still getting up.
 For businesses and governments, it means that collecting large volumes of data from the physical world is cheaper and easier than ever before.
-New companies, like Google’s Intersection, want to use this data to help city governments make better decisions for public safety and well-being.
 The applications of the Internet-of-Things seem endless, and it’s poised to be the next big growth engine for the tech economy.

 Can I Use IoT Devices to Make My Life Easier?

 To the average person it might seem like these new technologies are happening in a high-tech bubble.
 There are a number of cool IoT devices being sold, but many of them might seem unaccessible due to high price tags.
 Fortunately you’re here at SimpleIOThings, where you can learn to make IoT devices that cost about $10 dollars.
 These devices can tell you when your smoke alarm is firing, when your fridge door is open too long, or send messages at the push of a button.
 Head over to the “Get Started” page to learn about how to start using the Internet-of-Things to make your life easier.